Sanitation Standards for Barbering Tools Every Pro Should Follow

 How often should I clean my barbering tools?

-Can I reuse neck strips if they look clean?
+Can I reuse neck strips if they look okay?

 How does Barbae Miami keep its barbering tools clean?